You want to start a prayer meeting at your church, but nobody wants to go.

 Cast a vision and let God give people a heart for it.

-One of the main reasons prayer meetings get derailed into wandering drawl is because the leader didn’t create a theme for the meeting.
+One of the main reasons prayer meetings get derailed into wandering drawl is because the leader didn’t create a theme.

-Making a theme doesn’t mean that people can’t pray for normal things—wife, kids, family, sickness, etc.
+Making a theme doesn’t mean that attendees can’t pray for normal things—wife, kids, family, sickness, etc.

 Creating a new theme each week has several benefits.